 After I clicked the 'OK' button, the following scanning-in-progress window appeared, to let the user know the 'percent-done' of the scan.

-To show you the quality of the image in the PNG file, here is a 'full-size' image of one of the cartoons that were scanned --- at 300dpi.
-Since the typical computer monitor shows images at about 75dpi, this cartoon image appears at much larger than actual size, on my/your monitor.
+To demonstrate the quality of the image in the PNG file, an image of one of the cartoons that were scanned at 300dpi is shown below.

 Note that the quality of the capture is quite good when using the default '300 dpi' scanning resolution.